Adaptive Online Learning of Quantum States: Numerical Experiments

-\paragraph{Adaptive regret bound on the $k$-shift setting.} Our Theorem~\ref{thm:SA-Regret} provides adaptive regret bound $O(\sqrt{knT\log T})$ in the $k$-shift setting.
-Here, we conduct experiments to verify our conclusion, and the results are shown in Figure~\ref{fig:k-shift}.
+\paragraph{Adaptive regret bound on the $k$-shift setting.} We also conduct experiments to verify our adaptive regret bound $O(\sqrt{knT\log T})$ in the $k$-shift setting (Theorem~\ref{thm:k_shift regret}).
+Results are shown in Figure~\ref{fig:k-shift}.

 In Subfigure(a), we plot the average regret $R_{\text{aver}}=\text{regret}_T /T$ as $T$ grows.
-For every data-point in the figure, we execute 100 random experiments and take the maximum regret, since regret is an upper bound.
-It can be seen that under different parameter choices $(k,n)$, $R_{\text{aver}}$ always converges to 0 when $T$ increases, implying a sublinear regret $R_{k\text{-shift}}$.
-More concretely, curves with larger $k$ has larger $R_{\text{aver}}$ and converges slower, consistent with the intuition that more shifts make it harder to learn accurately.
+Every data-point was executed by 100 random experiments and taking the maximum regret, since regret is an upper bound.
+Under different parameter choices $(k,n)$, $R_{\text{aver}}$ always converges to 0 when $T$ increases, implying a sublinear regret $R_{k\text{-shift}}$.
+More concretely, curves with larger $k$ has larger $R_{\text{aver}}$ and converges more slowly, consistent with the intuition that more shifts make the learning task more difficult.

-In Subfigure(b), we plot the ratio term $C = \text{regret}_T / \sqrt{T\log T}$ to verify the precise bound.
-As the figure shows, the curve grows around $T=25$ and starts to flatten around $T=100$; after that it has small fluctuations but is limited by a constant bound $C'=0.04$.
-This strongly supports that $\text{regret}_T$ is upper bounded by $O(\sqrt{T\log T})$ with every fixed $k$ and $n$.
-We repeat the experiments 100, 200, and 500 times randomly to compare the differences in the upper bounds obtained.
-As shown in the figure, the three curves interweave at a later stage, indicating that 200 (or even 100) random repetitions of the experiment are sufficient to convincingly cover the vast majority of possible scenarios.